voices to be

 Memoir Publication

-A Powerful Memoir of Resilience, Advocacy, and Triumph!
+A Powerful Memoir of

-Born in a small village in Ghana and struck by polio at a young age, Veronica L. Amartey-Owusu learned early that survival meant more than just enduring—it meant fighting back.
+Born in a small village in Ghana and struck by polio at a young age, Veronica L. Amartey-Owusu learned early that survival meant more than just enduring — it meant fighting back.

 Silent Battles, Bold Victories is a gripping and inspiring memoir that takes readers on a journey through the harsh realities of living with a disability in a society that viewed her as "cursed."
 Facing rejection, discrimination, and betrayal, Veronica refused to be silenced.

-Her search for opportunity led her to Germany, where she encountered new struggles—cultural isolation, systemic exclusion, and the ever-looming fear of deportation.
-Yet, in the face of adversity, she found her true purpose: advocating for disability rights and breaking down barriers for those society often overlooks.
+"Her search for opportunity led her to Germany, where she encountered new struggles — cultural isolation, systemic exclusion, and the ever-looming fear of deportation."

 Our Recurring Activities